knative/serving/DEVELOPMENT.md

 _Adding the `upstream` remote sets you up nicely for regularly [syncing your fork](https://help.github.com/articles/syncing-a-fork/)._

-Once you reach this point you are ready to do a full build and deploy as described [here](./README.md#start-knative).
+Once you reach this point you are ready to do a full build and deploy as described below.

 ## Starting Knative Serving